frqnck/sovereign/roles/postfixadmin/tasks/README.md

 * postfixadmin_setup_salt (a random long character string)

 These can be set up in plain text.
 They will be hashed as appropriate during setup.

+Once you've run this playbook, follow the instructions for Postfix Admin to create an admin user with the setup password.